-- There is a 25% chance that a child will inherit gene mutations from both parents and be born with RDEB - There is a 50% chance the child will be an unaffected carrier. - There is a 25% chance the altered gene will not be passed on, and the child will be unaffected
+- There is a 25% chance that a child will inherit gene mutations from both parents and be born with RDEB - There is a 50% chance the child will be an unaffected carrier - There is a 25% chance the altered gene will not be passed on, and the child will be unaffected

 In some cases, a DEB gene mutation can happen for the first time in a family member without inheriting the gene mutation from a parent.
 This is called a de novo mutation.
 DDEB and RDEB symptoms range in severity, with similar symptoms and risks across both types.
-Learn about DEB .
+What are the signs and symptoms across DEB?